ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/IO_overview.md

 ...
 ```

 This application exports data to CSV files based on a user-defined intervals in simulation time, specified within the `/exec/input/case.txt` input file.
-This interval might be, for instance, every 1s of simulated time, even if the timestep of the simulation is much shorter (say $10^{-4}$s).
-In cases where the simulation  time is large and the timestep is small, this approach can dramatically reduce the amount of data which needs to be written to the output files, compared to writing output for every timestep of the simulation.
-As writing to files is a relatively slow operation, this approach can significantly reduce the time taken to run the program.
+This approach allows the program to minimise memory usage by writing data in intervals, preventing unnecessary resource consumption and ensuring smooth operation even with large datasets.
+Additionally, less frequent exporting reduces interruptions for write operations, enhancing program responsiveness and user experience.
+Ultimately, this user-controlled export frequency strikes a balance between data granularity and resource efficiency, adapting to diverse project needs and system constraints.